microsoft/vscode-recipes/Docker-TypeScript/README.md

   ]
 }
 ```
-- here we set the `docker-debug` npm script as the runtime executable and its arguments.
+- Here we set the `docker-debug` npm script as the runtime executable and its arguments.
 The node debugger doesn't care about what is used as the `runtimeExecutable` as long as it opens a debug port that the node debugger can attach to.
-- we use the `integratedTerminal` because we want to be able to kill docker-compose by using 'Control-C'.
+- We use the `integratedTerminal` because we want to be able to kill docker-compose by using 'Control-C'.
 This is not possible with the Debug Console.